Summer Camp

 Are there scholarships available?

-Yes!
-There are spots for scholarships and tuition assistance available.
-Priority will be given to students already enrolled at Flamenco Works or Casa Barelas, although we encourage anyone to apply.
+We are no longer accepting applications.
+If you have any questions, please reach out to amalyah@flamencoworks.org Priority will be given to students already enrolled at Flamenco Works or Casa Barelas, although we encourage anyone to apply.
 Generally, scholarships or tuition assistance will be accompanied by a mix of volunteer hours and work exchange.
 Come ready with ideas!
-Scholarships applications DUE APRIL 1st!

 What does a typical camp day look like?